-In grade 9, students satisfy their history requirement by taking either World History 1 or Honors World History 1.
+In grade 9, students satisfy their history requirement by taking either World History 1 or World History 1 Honors.

-World History 1: Early Civilizations through the Renaissance
+World History 1: Early Civilizations through the Renaissance (1 year/1.0 unit)

 This course provides students with an overview of world history from early river valley civilizations through the early modern era (5000 B.C.E. - 1600 C.E.).
 Students will study all the principal political, social, economic, religious and intellectual developments of Europe, Africa, Asia and the Americas.
 All the major world religions are introduced and students will leave with an understanding of the world as an interconnected, dynamic, global society.
 Skills such as document evaluation, thesis construction, essay writing and the research process are introduced and practiced.
+Prerequisite: None.
+UC approved.